Liège-Guillemins railway station: Second and third stations (1863–2009)

-New station
+Current station (2009–present)

 At the end of the 20th century, high-speed trains were introduced, requiring a new station since the existing platforms were too small.
 The new station, by the Spanish architect Santiago Calatrava, was officially opened on 18 September 2009, with a show by the stage director Franco Dragone.
 It has nine tracks and five platforms (three of 450 m and two of 350 m).
 All the tracks around the station have been modernised to allow high-speed arrival and departure.

 The new station is made of steel, glass and white concrete.
 It includes a monumental arch, 160 m long and 32 m high.
 The building costs were €312 million.

 Services

-Liège-Guillemins station is served by InterCity (IC), Local (L), and Liège RER (S) trains connecting Liège with all major Belgian cities as well as several international destinations such as Aachen, Lille, and Maastricht.
-In addition to the national trains, Liège-Guillemins station welcomes Thalys and ICE trains, connecting Liège to Brussels, Paris, Aachen, Cologne and Frankfurt.
-Two new dedicated high-speed tracks were built: HSL 2 (Brussels - Liège) and HSL 3 (Liège - German border).
+Liège-Guillemins station is served by InterCity (IC) and Local (L) trains along with the Liège S Train system connecting Liège with all major Belgian cities as well as several international destinations such as Aachen, Lille, and Maastricht.
+In addition to the national trains, Liège-Guillemins station welcomes Eurostar and ICE trains, connecting Liège to Brussels, Paris, Aachen, Cologne and Frankfurt.
+Two new dedicated high-speed tracks were built: HSL 2 (Brussels–Liège) and HSL 3 (Liège–German border).

 The station is served by the following services: